 - Voluntourism can be done ethically if you do your research and plan accordingly.
 Working within the conservation field, helping with construction projects, or contributing your skills in IT, writing, or design are safe bets to avoid unintentionally harming vulnerable populations.

-However, the past two years have limited, if not completely eliminated, our options for travel.
+However, the past three years have limited, if not completely eliminated, our options for travel.
 We've been confined to our homes and have been, understandably, very focused on ourselves and those closest to us.
-Our ability to give back has been stifled by this global pandemic.
+Our ability to give back has been stifled by the COVID-19 pandemic.

-But what if you could do something for yourself while on vacation and simultaneously spend your time in a meaningful way in 2022?
-If you add a volunteering stint to your holidays, you can do something good in the communities you visit while engaging in the self-care we all need in the face of Covid-19.
-You may even experience your destination at a much deeper level when you go on a volunteer vacation.
+But what if you could do something for yourself while on vacation and simultaneously spend your time in a meaningful way in 2023?
+If you add a volunteering stint to your holidays, you can do something good in the communities you visit while engaging in some local tourism.
+You may even experience your destination at a much deeper level when you go on a vacation with a purpose.

 What is a volunteer vacation?